slurmulon/bach/docs/syntax.md

 When a `Beat` tuple is not provided in an assignment or a `Collection`, both the position and duration of the `Beat` will be implied at compile time to be the index of each respective `Element` as they are played.

-The position and duration are both determined by the time signature (the default is common time, or `4|4`).
+The position and duration are both determined by the time signature a.k.a. meter (the default is common time, or `4|4`).

 For instance: